tahia/ATACSeq/README.md

   04-PeakCalling

-The scripts are written in such a way so that it can either be run in a cluster with the aid of some batch scripts like SLURM or forkmanager.
+The scripts are written in bash which can either be run in a cluster with the aid of some batch scripts like SLURM or forkmanager.

 In each directory: